Esri/data-collection-ios/docs/README.md

 If the feature's table is configured for attachments, a segmented control reveals the option to view a list of attachments.
 Individual attachments can be viewed in full screen and shared.

-If the feature can be deleted from its containing table, a delete feature button is revealed at the bottom of the view.
+If the feature can be deleted from its containing table, a delete feature button (represented by a trash can) is revealed in the bottom tool bar.

-To begin an editing session, the user can tap the 'Edit' button located in the navigation bar.
+To begin an editing session, the user can tap the 'Pencil' button located in the bottom tool bar.

 #### Edit a feature